chriskrycho/v4.chriskrycho.com/content/tech/a-little-crazy.md

 Author: Chris Krycho
 Date: 2014-04-29 19:30
 Tags: software development
-Description: I am going to write a static site generator in Io.
+Summary: I am going to write a static site generator in Io.
 Oh, and also the Markdown parser and HTML templating engine required to go with it.

 I'm going to do something a little crazy, I've decided.
 I'm going to go ahead and do like I wrote [a bit back][do-it-myself], and make [Step Stool][ss]